Jungle Cruise: Attraction summary

 The theme moves to the rivers of Africa: here riders see a family of baboons and a safari camp that has been overrun by gorillas.
 The boats narrowly avoid the dramatic waterfall, Schweitzer Falls (which riders are told is named after Dr. Albert Falls), and turn down Africa's Nile River where they pass between two African bush elephants, and large termite mounds.
 A tableau of the African Veldt follows, showing giraffes, wildebeest, zebras, vultures and gazelles; then a pride of lions feasting on a zebra beneath a rocky outcropping.
 Beyond the lion's den, an angry black rhinoceros has chased a safari party up a tree, much to the amusement of spotted hyenas.
 The skipper then pilots the boat into the Congo River spotting the wreckage of a boat that has sunk while also disturbing a pod of hippos that signal their intent to attack the boat.
+The skipper will then grab a prop gun and shoot it into the air, scaring away the hippos.
+It is currently unknown what makes the loud gunshot type sound but it is known it is not a live or dead round since laws prevent it.

 Drums and chanting are heard as the boats enter through the Congo and end up in a place called "Head-Hunter Country".
 Guests can spot another boat being taken over by chimpanzees as they raid the boat of its supplies and accessories.
 The boats then pass by more chimpanzees who have raided the box of butterflies.

 The boats now pass behind Schweitzer Falls (referred to as "the Backside of Water", which they call "the Eighth Wonder of the World") to enter the Amazon River.
 Skeletal animal remains and warning signs featuring pictures of dagger-toothed fish forewarn the next show scene, where the boats encounter a swarm of leaping piranha.
 The guests then pass a couple of water buffalo and a boa constrictor.
 The boats then finally pass by a former lost and found stand which has been transformed by Trader Sam to become Trader Sam's Gift Shop.